jokertrip/rn-awesome-notifications/README.md

 In root Component

 ```
-import { NotificationProvider } from "@alexzunik/rn-awesome-notifications";
+import { NotificationProvider } from "rn-awesome-notifications";

 <NotificationProvider>
   ...